In the unlikely event that there is a conflict within a committee that requires arbitration, the following steps should be followed:

 - If the Committee Chair wishes to question specific recommendations, he or she will request a meeting with the URR to resolve the disagreement(s); both parties will work to resolve any disagreements during this meeting.

-- In the uncommon event that this informal resolution stage is unsuccessful, the Chair and the URR will jointly submit a request for mediation and/or arbitration, containing their respective rationales to support their positions regarding their point(s) of disagreement, to the Director of Research Quality Management in the CRQ who is responsible for overseeing the URR process (send correspondence to email@example.com or firstname.lastname@example.org).
+- In the uncommon event that this informal resolution stage is unsuccessful, the Chair and the URR will jointly submit a request for mediation and/or arbitration, containing their respective rationales to support their positions regarding their point(s) of disagreement, to the Director of Committee Support and Doctoral Student Progress in the CRQ who is responsible for overseeing the URR process (send correspondence to firstname.lastname@example.org or email@example.com).

-- A meeting will be scheduled to review concerns of Chair and URR and to come to a consensus.
+- Meetings will be scheduled to review concerns of Chair and URR and to come to a consensus.

 - Recommendations of the arbitrator are documented, and the recommendations returned to the Chair and the URR.

-- In the rare case where resolution is still not achieved through this third-party mediation or arbitration, the Chair and the URR will notify the arbitrator that the issues(s) remain unresolved, and the Director of Research Quality Management will submit the appeal to the executive director of the CRQ, for a final review and decision.
+- In the rare case where resolution is still not achieved through this third-party mediation or arbitration, the Chair and the URR will notify the arbitrator that the issues(s) remain unresolved, and the Director of Committee Support and Doctoral Student Progress will submit the appeal to the executive director of the CRQ, for a final review and decision.